- Weight Loss Motivation for How to Lose 100 Pounds

 - “Just worry about how your clothes fit, not the scale.”

-Those are all nice thoughts, but when I was seriously concentrating on weight loss, none of it was comforting.
 After 8 months, I was about ready to give up in frustration from this horrible plateau.
 That’s when I made one minor change that impacted my fitness and weight loss routine.

 After an 8 month long plateau, my brother sent me the Body Bugg he was done using, and I signed up for a membership.
 This was brand-new technology at the time.
 There weren’t many options out there for fitness trackers, so it wasn’t something I was familiar with using.

 These days there are tons of great fitness trackers for women and the prices are affordable, such as the Fitbit, Garmin, or Apple Watch.
-(Check out this post for our recommendations of finding the best fitness tracker for you.)
+Check out this post for our recommendations of finding the best fitness tracker for you.

 How to Get More Steps Every Day